suncoast-devs/handbook/lessons/js-dom/events.md

 ## Receiving details about an event

-When the event happens it would be good to know details about the event itself.
+When the event happens, it would be good to know details about the event itself.

-When our event happens, the browser calls the function specified by the event listener and gives us a _parameter_ which contains details about the event.
+When our event happens, the browser calls the function specified by the event listener and gives us a _parameter_ that contains details about the event.
 We'll name that argument `event` by convention.

-From this `event` object we can find out many details of what happened.
+From this `event` object, we can find out many details of what happened.
 One of the properties of the `event` object is the `target`.
 This is the actual element that was involved in the event.

 Let's console log the target.
-If we were to look at this in the developer tools we could see all the details of the element itself.
+If we were to look at this in the developer tools, we could see all the details of the element itself.

 ```javascript